Text Up Close: Reading for Criticism

 BA Q218 English and Comparative Literature (Including Foundation Year)

-The focus of this module is to hone and practise the foundational critical skills that will underpin the rest of your literary studies: firstly, that of analysing a text “up-close”, and in forensic detail; and secondly, using that material as evidence in an argument, which is an essential component of essay-writing.
+The focus of this module is to hone and practise the foundational critical skills that will underpin the rest of your literary studies: firstly, that of analysing a text 'up-close', and in forensic detail; and secondly, using that material as evidence in an argument, which is an essential component of essay-writing, or to better comprehend and explain the construction of a given piece of writing which is crucial to any creative writer.

-1. have developed their critical skills and expanded their technical vocabulary for analysing and discussing literature
+1. Have developed your critical skills and expanded your technical vocabulary for analysing and discussing literature

-2. have acquired and practised the foundational critical skills for literary study and analysis
+2. Have acquired and practised foundational critical skills for literary and textual study and analysis.

 No additional information available.